soloveyy/desktop-rest-api/README.md

 * All functions and components were written in javascript with pure css without using third-party libraries.

 ## Link
-* Project link in Heroku: https://desktop--react-rest-api.herokuapp.com/
+* Project link to Heroku: https://desktop--react-rest-api.herokuapp.com/
 * Icons downloaded from: https://fonts.google.com/icons?selected=Material+Icons

 ## Setup